Funnel-web spiders, the most notorious members of our spider fauna, are found in eastern Australia.

 - Black House Spider (Badumna insignis).

-Where funnel-web spiders live
+Where Australian funnel-web spiders live

 Funnel-web spiders live in the moist forest regions of the east coast and highlands of Australia from Tasmania to north Queensland.
-They are also found in the drier open forests of the Western Slopes of the Great Dividing Range and South Australia's Gulf ranges.
+They are also found in the drier open forests of the Western Slopes of the Great Dividing Range and South Australia's Gulf region.
 Funnel-webs of the genus Atrax have a much smaller distribution than do the more diverse members of the genus Hadronyche.
 The Sydney Funnel-web Spider, Atrax robustus, is found from Newcastle to Nowra and west as far as Lithgow in New South Wales.

 While Sydney Funnel-webs were never restricted to the leafy north shore region as some would have it, Sydney real estate does give a rough guide to funnel-web density – the more expensive the area the greater the funnel-web population (the dry, sandy eastern suburbs excepted).